4 Ways to Unlock iPhone if You Forgot iPhone Passcode

-It is always recommended that you set a passcode for your iPhone to protect your personal data from prying eyes.
-However, if you haven't used your iPhone for a long time, you may forget its screen passcode.
-So, what to do if you forgot your iPhone passcode?
+It's always advisable to set a passcode for your iPhone to safeguard your data from prying eyes.
+However, if you haven't used your iPhone for an extended period, you may forget its screen passcode.
+So, what should you do if you forget your iPhone passcode?

 Don't panic.
-In this article, we will show you 4 ways to unlock your iPhone when you forgot the passcode.
-Hope one of them can help you regain access to your iPhone.
+In this article, we will guide you through 5 methods to unlock your iPhone when you've forgotten the passcode.
+Hopefully, one of these methods can help you regain access to your iPhone.

 What Happens if You Forgot Your iPhone Passcode

 You cannot access your iPhone until you enter the correct passcode.
 If you enter the wrong passcode too many times, your iPhone will be disabled or unavailable.
-The more wrong attempts, the longer you wait.
-Depending on your version of iOS, you may see the following screen.
-After 10 failed passcode attempts, you can no longer unlock your iPhone even if you remember the correct passcode.
+The more incorrect attempts, the longer you'll have to wait.
+Depending on your iOS version, you may see the following screen.

-What to Do if You Forgot iPhone Passcode
+What to Do if You Forgot Your iPhone Passcode

-If you forgot your iPhone passcode, then follow the steps below to unlock your iPhone.
+If you forgot your iPhone passcode, follow the steps below to unlock your iPhone.

 Unlock iPhone via "Erase iPhone" (Without Computer)